 Early bird prize winners announced for St. Jude Dream Home, stay tuned for the big winners!

-BATON ROUGE - The drawing for the winner of the 2024 St. Jude Dream Home giveaway is happening today!
+BATON ROUGE - The drawing for the winner of the 2024 St. Jude Dream Home Giveaway is happening today!

 Over the last several weeks, you all have purchased thousands of tickets, the proceeds of which have gone toward supporting cancer treatments for children so their parents don't have to pay anything out of pocket.